wrist mechanics online course featured image

 1. Control Your Wrists – To Control the Face of the Club

 The wrists control the clubface.
-If you want to have a square clubface at impact you’ll need a flat lead wrist.
+A flat lead wrist is needed to deliver a square clubface at impact.

-Using the HackMotion wrist sensor, we have studied more than 1,000,000 golf swings to recognize the patterns that golfers who consistently break 85 are incorporating in their game.
+Using the HackMotion wrist sensor, we’ve analyzed over 1,000,000 golf swings to uncover what golfers who consistently break 85 do differently.

 Here’s what we found:

-• Great ball strikers do not add extension in their lead wrist to the top of their backswing.
+• Great ball strikers avoid adding extension in the lead wrist at the top of the backswing.

-• At the top of the backswing the best players have a flat or even slightly bowed lead wrist.
+• The best players have a flat or slightly bowed lead wrist at the top.

-• At impact, the lead wrist is less extended than it was at the top of the swing.
+• At impact, the lead wrist has less extension than it did at the top.

 2. Be Smart From the Tee Box

-Breaking 85 is a lot tougher to achieve when you don’t hit the fairway.
+Breaking 85 is much tougher to achieve when you don’t hit the fairway.

-Use a hybrid or fairway wood that you have a lot of confidence in.
+Use a hybrid or fairway wood that you are confident in.
 Some golfers even prefer a long iron.
-If you end up 20 yards short of your best drive but you are in the middle of the fairway it’s not a bad thing.
+If you end up 20 yards short of your best drive but are in the middle of the fairway, it’s not a bad thing.

 Take a 2-minute Quiz and Step Up Your Game!